emoon23/Python/README.md

 ��# Python

-If not C# then Python is my go to fun experimenting language.
+If not C# then Python is my go to fun programming language.